 You are emotionally mature and level-headed, have reasonable but inviolable boundaries, and can deal with the volatility of customers, supervisors, and employees.
 Empathy is always tempered by an insistence that employees fulfill the responsibilities they accepted with their jobs.

 2. You're a recruiting and hiring genius

-A massively important skill at any spa, but particularly critical where competition for qualified spa employees—or a shortage of them—is characteristic of your labor market, such as in resort areas.
-A spa technician may be great with their hands but how do they rate when reliability, stability, cooperation, and flexibility under difficult circumstances is measured?
-The savvy spa director will be equipped to look beneath the gloss of the résumé to sniff out clues for behavioral traits that only reveal themselves on-the-job.
-That's too late.
+This is a massively important skill at any spa, but particularly critical where competition for qualified spa employees—or a shortage of them—is characteristic of your labor market.
+A spa technician may be great with their hands, but how do they rate when reliability, stability, cooperation, and flexibility under difficult circumstances is measured?
+The savvy spa director will be equipped to look beneath the gloss of the résumé to sniff out clues for behavioral traits that only reveal themselves on-the-job once it's too late.
 Directors are often under pressure to fill vacant spa positions at the cost of having enough time to make prudent personnel selections.
 You'll need to do both.

 4. A serene but expedient crisis manager

 Spa packages, retail products, a new compensation plan, the denial of a vacation when an employee wants one—you're able to sell it all, convincingly.
 In the spa business sales is as important as service delivery, maybe more so, since sales is money and money sustains the spa.
 You have to find a way to move slow products, fill vacant appointment slots, and convince a job candidate to work (happily) for less than their dream scale.
-And, by the way, if you're competing for a spa director position, be sure to emphasize your sales skills on the résumé and during your interview.
-You'll be a leg up on other candidates if you do!
+If you're competing for a spa director position, be sure to emphasize your sales skills on the résumé and during your interview.
+You'll be a leg up on other candidates if you do.